Lucien1999s/meeting-ai/README.md

 ## Features

-### 1. Speech to text:
+### 1. Speech to text (generate transcript txt file):

 Input audio files (mp3, m4a, wav) will be automatically converted to verbatim.

-### 2. Generate focused reports
+### 2. Generate highlight of meeting minutes

-Analyze and generate key points of meeting minutes based on verbatim transcripts of meeting minutes.
+Analyze and generate highlight of meeting minutes based on verbatim transcripts of meeting minutes.

-### 3. Generate todo list
+### 3. Generate progress list

-Analyze and generate meeting to-do items from verbatim transcripts of meeting minutes.
+Generate a progress list by analyzing and categorizing completed and pending tasks from meeting transcripts.

 ### 4. Give smart suggestions

-Give smart suggestions based on to-do items.
+Give smart suggestions based on pending tasks.